All Hallow’s Eve – Day of the Dead

 Halloween in Pagan Rome

 When the Romans conquered the Celts in 43 AD, they brought their celebration of manes or spirits of the dead called Feralia on February 21 for Dis Manibus, “for the spirits of the dead.”

 It was until the XIV Century that the Catholic church established November 2nd. as All Hallows day due to the mortality from the recent epidemics in Europe.
 During the Kingdoms of Leon, Aragon and Castile, they made sweet bread and candies that resemble bones from Saints that looked from fingers, to skulls to parts of the body.
 In Italy these sweets were called “Ossa dei Morti.”

 Recipe: consider whipping up some ossa dei morti.
 All you need is 1 2/3 c flour, 1/2 c sugar, 1/4 lb ground almonds, 2 tbsp butter, an egg, and some lemon zest.
 Mix it all together, adding water or a bit of marsala, amaretto, other sweet wine as needed, and form into finger bones.
 Brush with an egg wash and cook at 375 °F until golden.
 Although the recipe is simple, it’s a bit harder to make them look like bones; even this osteologist had trouble!
 Archaeologist, Writer, Scientist [Photo:Ossa dei morti, made by yours truly, using the recipe in the post.
 (Image credit: K. Killgrove)

-My conclusion is that the Roman Catholic Church, which had an extensive network, created the propaganda attached to this day to the word “Pagan” as evil, outlawed.
+My conclusion is that the Roman Catholic Church, which extended to all the Roman Empire, associated the word “Pagan” as evil, outlawed.
 When in reality it means foreign people, people with different religious beliefs, non-christian.

 Books you might like